moai/moai-dev/README.txt

 Developing on Mac:

 Open xcode/osx/MoaiSample.xcodeproj.
 Make sure a 32-bit architecture is selected (64-bit not yet officially supported).
-Build moai as a command line utility.
+The 'moai' project builds moai, a command line Moai host based on GLUT.

 To try out the samples, configure Xcode's debug working directory and command line parameters.
 Set the working directory to the directory of the sample you want to try, relative to the Xcode project (for example '../../samples/basics/anim-basic').
 Set the command line parameters to '../../config/config.lua main.lua'.